westeras/book/ssl/generating-ca-signed-certificate.md

 An optional company name []:
 ```

 You should have a CSR ready for signing in `csr/`.
 At this point you'd typically send the CSR to a CA for signing, or in some large organization with an internal CA you may have to upload the CSR via a web interface or email the CSR to a particular team for signing.
-We are going to sign our own CSR with our custom CA.
+We are going to sign our own CSR with our custom CA using the following command:

+    sudo openssl ca \                        # `ca` command used to sign CSRs and interact with CA database
+    -days 375 \                              # validity of certificate
+    -notext \                                # don't put the text form of the certificate in the output file
+    -md sha256 \                             # message digest
+    -in csr/hdfs.avalon.demo.csr.pem \       # input CSR
+    -out hdfs.avalon.demo.cert \             # output certificate
+    -keyfile private/intermediate.key.pem \  # intermediate CA private key
+    -cert certs/intermediate.cert.pem        # intermediate CA certificate

+The command needs to be run as sudo to access the CA databases that track the CA's certificate signing.
+You can chown the new cert to your user afterwards.
+The certificate is now ready to use.